stgm/scientific-programming-1/python/algorithms/30 Loops.md

 ## Loops

 Occasionally it is useful to determine whether a whole sequence of numbers meets a certain condition.
-Because repetition, such a "simple task", is exactly the strong suit of a computer, it has become a basic element in virtually all programming languages.
+In that case, we would like to repeat a piece of code for all numbers in that sequence.
+Repetition, such a "simple task", is exactly the strong suit of a computer and has become a basic element in virtually all programming languages.
 We call this a **loop**.

 ## Repetition